-Contact Information and Signatures SEA Contact (Name and Position): Kelly Koenig, Associate Superintendent Telephone: 602-364-2811 Mailing Address: Email Address: 1535 W Jefferson St. Phoenix AZ 85007 Ben #5 Kelly.koenig@azed.gov By signing this document, I assure that: To the best of my knowledge and belief, all information a true and correct. nd data included in this plan are The SEA will submit a comprehensive set of assurances at a date and time established by the Secretary, including the assurances in ESEA section 8304.
+Telephone: 602-364-2811- 602-364-2065 Email Address: Kelly.koenig@azed.gov Catherine.Barrett@azed.gov To the best of my knowledge and belief, all information and data included in this plan are true and correct.
+The SEA will submit a comprehensive set of assurances at a date and time established by the Secretary, including the assurances in ESEA section 8304.
 Consistent with ESEA section 8302(b)(3), the SEA will meet the requirements of ESEA sections 1117 and 8501 regarding the participation of private school children and teachers.
-Authorized SEA Representative (Printed Name) Telephone:602.542.5460 Kathy Hoffman
+Telephone:602.542.
+5460 7311

-Contact Information and Signatures Signature of Authorized SEA Representative Date: Governor (Printed Name) Douglas Ducey Date SEA provided plan to the Governor under ESEA section 8540: April 3, 2017 Signature of Governor Date: Programs Included in the Consolidated State Plan Instructions: Indicate below by checking the appropriate be consolidated State plan.
-If an SEA elected not to include or consolidated State plan, but is eligible and wishes to receivindividual program plans for those programs that meet all consolidated State plan in a single submission. ne or more of the programs below in its e funds under the program(s), it must submit ☑ Check this box if the SEA has included all of the followin or g programs in its consolidated State plan.
-If all programs are not included, check each program listed consolidated State plan: below that the SEA includes in its ☐ Title I, Part A: Improving Basic Programs Operated by Lo ocal Educational Agencies ☐ Title I. Part C: Education of Migratory Children
+Contact Information and Signatures Signature of Authorized SEA Representative Date: Governor (Printed Name) Date SEA provided plan to the Governor under ESEA section 8540: Signature of Governor Date: Programs Included in the Consolidated State Plan Instructions: Indicate below by checking the appropriate be consolidated State plan.
+If an SEA elected not to include or consolidated State plan, but is eligible and wishes to receive individual program plans for those programs that meet all seconsolidated State plan in a single submission.
+Check this box if the SEA has included all of the following ne or more of the programs below in its efunds under the program(s), it must subminated the program is a subminated to the control of the con , , If all programs are not included, check each program listed consolidated State plan: below that the SEA includes in its ☐ Title I, Part A: Improving Basic Programs Operated by Loc cal Educational Agencies ☐ Title I, Part C: Education of Migratory Children

-☐ Title I, Part D: Prevention and Intervention Programs for Children and Youth Who Are Neglected, Delinquent, or At-Risk ☐ Title II, Part A: Supporting Effective Instruction ☐ Title III, Part A: English Language Acquisition, Language Enhancement, and Academic Achievement ☐ Title IV, Part A: Student Support and Academic Enrichment Grants ☐ Title IV, Part B: 21st Century Community Learning Centers ☐ Title V, Part B, Subpart 2: Rural and Low-Income School Program ☐ Title VII, Subpart B of the McKinney-Vento Homeless Assistance Act: Education for Homeless Children and Youth Program (McKinney-Vento Act)
+□ Title I, Part D: Prevention and Intervention Programs for Children and Youth Who Are Neglected, Delinquent, or At-Risk ☐ Title II, Part A: Supporting Effective Instruction ☐ Title III, Part A: English Language Acquisition, Language Enhancement, and Academic Achievement ☐ Title IV, Part A: Student Support and Academic Enrichment Grants ☐ Title IV, Part B: 21st Century Community Learning Centers ☐ Title V, Part B, Subpart 2: Rural and Low-Income School Program ☐ Title VII, Subpart B of the McKinney-Vento Homeless Assistance Act: Education for Homeless Children and Youth Program (McKinney-Vento Act)